letoram/safespaces/README.md

 * 'desktop'    : 3D desktop only, no vr devices or stereoscopic rendering
 * 'basic'      : Just draw to the default display
 * 'headless'   : Stereoscopic rendering, no VR devices
+* 'test'       : Like desktop, but with the console on the left-hand side

 'Basic' is useful if you are trying to run arcan as a normal client with an outer display server like Xorg or on OS X. It draws as a normal window and